Federated Learning with Domain Generalization: Experiments

-\textbf{Compared with \mtname w/o.
-RP.} We observe that the accuracy of \mtname w/o.
-RP is lower than \mtname in \cref{tb::abla-vlcs}.
+\textbf{\mtname w/o RP.} Fig. \ref{Fig::abl} shows that the accuracy of \mtname w/o RP is less than \mtname.
 The function of random projection is to decrease the dimension of features.
-The low-dimension features stabilize the training of ALN and help align the adaptively generated distribution and the distribution of source domain data.
+The low-dimension features stabilize the training of ALN and help to do feature alignment.
 Thus, the random projection layer can improve the performance of \mtname on target domains.